bgamari/ghc-wiki-import/dynamic-by-default/windows.md

 Windows doesn't support that, but there is code to do so [ here](http://www.joachim-bauch.de/tutorials/loading-a-dll-from-memory/).
-Downsides are that it is MPLed (to check: is that a problem?), it involves replicating some of the system linker (but not as bad as the current GHCi linker).
+Downsides are that it is MPLed (to check: is that a problem?), and it involves replicating some of the system linker (but not as bad as the current GHCi linker).
 It is also untested, so we are not 100% sure that it will work.

 ## Delay loading